Rue, Capt. Edwin W.

 The Japanese camp commanders received an order- from Gen. Douglas MacArthur – that the following statement had to be read by them, or a translator, in English.

-After he was liberated, Skip was promoted to Major and returned to the Philippine Islands.
+After he was liberated, Skip was promoted to Major.
 He returned to the United States on the U.S.S.
 General R. L. Howze, which sailed on September 23, 1945, and arrived on October 16, 1945, at San Francisco.
 After more medical treatments, he was discharged on September 25, 1946.

 It should be noted that after the fall of Bataan, LIFE Magazine in its July 6, 1942, issue published an article on D Company and Harrodsburg.
 In the magazine, there was a full-page photo of Skip’s daughter, Linda.
 Since the website was created, we have been contacted several times by people, born on that date, who had recently received the magazine as a birthday present.